urbanogilson/lavandula/doc/api.md

 ## Routing

-The Lavandula API provides five routing functions, each corresponding to a HTTP method.
+The Lavandula API provides six routing functions, each corresponding to a HTTP method.
 These functions register the controllers you have created to your web application.

 ```c
 void get(App *app, char *path, Controller controller);